-Submit LOIs through Proposal Central at https://proposalcentral.com/ by 11:59 p.m.
-ET on May 17, 2023.
-The LOI, 2 pages maximum in length, should describe the fit of your idea to the overarching goals of this program, include a hypothesis and specific aims, and summarize at a high level the impact you expect from the work.
+Submit LOIs through Proposal Central at https://proposalcentral.com/ by 11:59PM EST on May 21, 2024.
+The LOI, 2 pages maximum in length, should describe the fit of your idea to the overarching goals of this program, include a hypothesis and specific aims, summarize at a high level the impact you expect from the work, and briefly describe the roles of the individual team members.